The Gessel Correspondence and the Partial $\gamma$-Positivity of the Eulerian Polynomials on Multiset Stirling Permutations: A context-free grammar approach

 In the language of context-free grammars, for $k\geq 1$, define the grammar

 Let $D_k$ denote the formal derivative with respect to the grammar $G_k$.
 Then the above relation (\ref{C-M-r}) can be rewritten as

-where $D_{k_n}D_{k_{n-1}} \cdots D_{k_1}$ is understood as applying $D_{k_1}$ first, followed by the applications of $D_{k_2}$ and so on.
+where $D_{k_n}D_{k_{n-1}} \cdots D_{k_1}$ is meant to apply $D_{k_1}$ first, followed by the applications of $D_{k_2}$ and so on.
 The grammatical expression is informative to establish a connection to the partial $\gamma$-positivity of $C_M(x,y,z)$.
 Thanks to the idea of the change of variables due to Ma-Ma-Yeh \cite{Ma-Ma-Yeh-2019}, we set

 to get

 and

 Now, for the variables $u,v, z$, the grammar $G_k$ can be recast as